markmiscavage/scarlet/docs/source/cms/scarletvsdjangoadmin.rst

 Where things get interesting is when we start composing objects.
 Let's say we have a Blog post, aside from allowing the Blog Administrator to just write text we want to allow them to manage Galleries within their posts.

 Here we need to depart from the Django Admin.
 While the Administrator could do this in the Django Admin, it would involve a lot of clicking around between the Blog and the Gallery Admins.
 What we want is the galleries that are associated with our blog post to be managed with our blog post.
-This is were Scarlet shines.
+This is where Scarlet shines.
 The administration interface in Scarlet still acts on Django Models as does the Django Admin, only it adds the concept of Bundles.
 Bundles are Objects which group Models and Django's Class Based Views to produce an Administrative Interface where associated data can be grouped together.

 So let's see a bundle.